 In addition, a crucial part of NRL grand final betting must be betting on the achievements and performance of individual players.
-A bet might be on the Clive Churchill Medal winner (the current holder being Glenn Stewart), the game’s top try-scorer, the top tackler or who managed the most assists.
+A bet might be on the Clive Churchill Medal winner, the game’s top try-scorer, the top tackler or who managed the most assists.

 Grand final day for some can be the culmination of watching the long NRL season unfold having placed a bet on the premiers at the start of the season – usually according to much more attractive odds than those offered on grand final day.
 It is possible to bet on the grand final from months in advance.